 Solar filters provided with inexpensive telescopes, usually designed to thread into an eyepiece at the back end of the telescope, are dangerous.
 If the filter is attached to the spot where you place your eye, sunlight concentrated by your optics will burn right though it.
 This is also why looking through unfiltered optics while wearing eclipse viewers is extremely dangerous and a recipe for serious eye injury.
 We'll say it again: a solar filter must be attached to the front of your telescope, binoculars, or camera lens.

-Suppliers of Solar Filters for Telescopes, Binoculars, and Camera Lenses (in our Resources section)
+Suppliers of Solar Filters for Telescopes, Binoculars, and Camera Lenses

 More information about safe solar observing: